sarisabban/SinfNet/README.md

 `python SinfNet.py --via` or `python SinfNet.py -v`

 You must have FireFox for this to work.
-There is a bug with tool where the boxes are described in an unconventional way
+There is a bug with this tool where the boxes are described in an unconventional way: the fix is to define the width and hight from the start of the image instead of an addition to the axis value [VIA->BBOX W: x+w H: y+h | BBOX->VIA W: x-w H: y-h]

 Use this tool only for polygon annotation that will be used with instance segmentation, use the following command for bounding box annotation:

 `python SinfNet.py --bbox` or `python SinfNet.py -b`